Pages

 4. The HR casts the number of votes equal to the number of voters the HR represented (some would be yea, some nay, some abstain)

-5. The HR has US citizenship (can be prosecuted for malfeasance) but is not an elected official.
+5. The HR has US citizenship (can be prosecuted) but is not an elected official.

 6. The HR is hired and/or fired by you (at any time), and based on ability (see below).